 Now for the fun part!
 We prepared the area with some paper and painter’s tape.

-Applying the garage floor coating
+Applying the garage floor paint

 Mixing the garage floor coating was a lot easier than we thought it would be and the kit comes with the roller.

 Each kit covers about a 10 x 10 area, so for a standard 2 car garage like mine you would need 4 kits.
 It is pretty thick stuff, so we found that we needed one extra kit to get the coverage we wanted.

 Again we started at the back wall and worked in one 10 x 10 area at a time by pouring about 3 inch ribbons of coating about 5 feet across.

 Then move around the coating with your roller in a W pattern over and over again until you have even distribution.
 I found that it was easier to pull the coating than it was to push it, so when you pour your coating, pour it pretty close to where you left off.